Business Licences

 Due to the potential complexity of these applications, processing time can take a minimum of four weeks.
 Referrals are sent to the Planning, Building and Fire Departments to ensure compliance with the BC Building Code, Fire Code, and municipal bylaws.
 Interior Health referrals are sent if the business type requires their approval.

-Many factors must be considered when exploring a commercial business location.
-Please review the New Business and Tenant Improvement Guide for more information prior to purchasing or signing a lease for a commercial space.
+There are many factors to considered when exploring a commercial business location.
+Please review the New Business and Tenant Improvement Guide (PDF) to gain more information prior to purchasing or signing a lease for a commercial space.

 Required documentation